sharevb/it-tools/README.md

 ## Development under Windows

-Use of WSL2 is recommanded to develop using VSCode on Windows.
+Use of WSL2 is recommended to develop using VSCode on Windows.
 Direct development is tricky (because of some dependencies)

 ## Added features